 Word-of-Mouth & Virality Framework

-A framework for engineering word-of-mouth and making products, ideas, and content contagious.
-Based on Jonah Berger's research into why certain things catch on while others languish in obscurity — and how to systematically tip the odds in your favor.
+A framework for engineering word-of-mouth and making products, ideas, and content contagious, based on Jonah Berger's research into why things catch on.
+Use it to design shareability into products, campaigns, and content instead of hoping for luck.

 Core Principle